daylamtayari/website/content/about.md

 Whenever I am able to, I attend local infosec meetups so if you ever want to chat, you can expect me to see me there.

+Away from the keyboard, I am an avid runner and triathlete, competing primarily in longer distances such as Ironmans, marathons, as well as olympic distance triathlons.

 This site contains a compilation of my projects, talks, guides, as well as articles I have written.

 **You can find the latest iteration of my resume at: [https://resume.tayari.gg](https://resume.tayari.gg)**